-One of the biggest considerations when choosing the flooring for your basement is moisture.
 Condensation and water vapor are moisture-related hazards that are unique to basements.
-They affect the kind of flooring that makes sense downstairs.
 Conditions in the basement are usually different than they are upstairs.
 These differences not only affect the flooring choices but also how your flooring is installed.

 Think of a subfloor as an impenetrable barrier that keeps the floor of your basement dry.
 The definition of a subfloor is “the foundation for a floor in a building”.
 When you install a basement subfloor successfully, you ensure that your basement remains bone-dry.

 In this article, we are going to discuss in detail whether you should use a subfloor for a finished basement floor and the best basement subfloor options.
-So sit back, relax, and read on to find out more.
-This will certainly be an enlightening read for you!

-Should You Use A Subfloor For A Finished Basement Floor?
+Should you use a Subfloor for a Finished Basement Floor?

-Yes, you should.
-A subfloor is a floor cover for your basement.
-It provides a sturdy and strong shield that prevents moisture from seeping through.
 Subfloors are a welcome addition to basement spaces because they help to improve the warmth of the basement.
 They can be made from both synthetic and natural materials and are usually highly resistant to moisture.

 When finishing your basement, keeping a dry floor is essential.
-Because they are below grade, basements can potentially have water coming in from several directions.
+Because they are below grade, basements can have water coming in from several directions.
 Groundwater can seep through the floor or the foundation walls.
 It can also gush or drip from pipes.

-Therefore, before installing the basement floor covering, you should install a subfloor.
+Therefore, before installing the finished basement floor covering, you should install a subfloor.
 This subfloor will elevate the floor cover and act as a barrier that prevents moisture from seeping upward.

 You can achieve a subfloor in either one of two ways: